 - Trusted Boot.
 It is an architectural change that helps protect against rootkit attacks.

 - Virtualization-based security.
-A Hyper-V protected container that isolates the sensitive Windows 10 processes.
-T
+A Hyper-V protected container that isolates the sensitive Windows 11/10 processes.

 - Package inspector tool.
 A tool that helps you create a catalog of the files that require signing for Classic Windows applications.